Compliance and Enforcement Policy for designated projects subject to the Impact Assessment Act

 How enforcement officers respond to alleged contraventions

-When enforcement officers have reasonable grounds to believe that non-compliance has occurred, various enforcement actions are available to them to restore compliance.
-Enforcement officers will consider the following:
+When enforcement officers have reasonable grounds to believe that a non-compliance has occurred, various enforcement actions are available to them to restore compliance.
+In determining the enforcement action, enforcement officers will consider the following:

 - Effectiveness in achieving the desired result with the alleged offender—the desired result is compliance with the IAA within the shortest time possible and with no further contravention.
 Factors considered include: